-A servicemember's spouse may elect, for income tax purposes, to use the same state of residence as the servicemember.
-If a servicemember is not a Colorado resident, and is instead a resident of another state, his or her spouse can elect to also be a resident of that state and not a resident of Colorado.
-No specific step is required to make this election, but any spouse making an election not to be a Colorado resident should provide to their employer a completed Affidavit of Spouse Exemption for the Nonresident Servicemember (DR 1059) and mark the applicable box on the Part-Year Resident/Nonresident Tax Calculation Schedule (DR 104PN) filed with their Colorado income tax return to indicate their nonresidency.
+No specific step is required to make this election, but any spouse making an election not to be a Colorado resident should provide to their employer a completed Affidavit of Exemption for the Nonresident Spouse of a Servicemember (DR 1059).
+Servicemembers and their spouses must also mark the applicable box on the Part-Year Resident/Nonresident Tax Calculation Schedule (DR 104PN) included with any Colorado income tax return they file to indicate their residency status.